How to enroll in Medicare

 Medigap plans are unique in that you can technically apply for one at any time during the year.
 However, you could be denied coverage or charged a higher premium based on your health history.
 In most states, you are only guaranteed the right to buy a plan without denial during your Medicare Supplement Open Enrollment Period, or if you have a Guaranteed Issue situation.
 (This does not apply to residents of New York and Connecticut where Open Enrollment and Guaranteed Issue is ongoing and Medicare Supplement plans are guaranteed available.)

-Medigap plans are offered by private insurance companies, and you’ll have to enroll directly with the insurance plan provider.
-Below are some helpful steps for enrolling in a Medigap plan.
+Medigap plans are offered by private insurance companies, and you’ll have to apply directly with the insurance plan provider.
+Below are some helpful steps for applying for a Medigap plan.

 - Look at each Medigap policy and decide which one best fits your health care needs